hpp/happyHippo/README.md

 # happyHippo
-How to mix MongoDB with Rails 2.1 for gandi.net hpp.io "the happy hippo"
+How to mix MongoDB with Rails 2.1 for gandi.net hpp.io "the happy hippo", this essentially for Penny v4.0, only available on Chrome OS, anyone with Chrome and OpenGL (WebGL) enabled.
+And the base hpp.io website, The Happy Hippo!

 We are creating a web app based on Penelope.
 Remember Penny v2.0 each archetype could hold a reference to another archetype.
 In Swift this was optionals.
 In MongoD this is a relational database.
 Through SSH portals we can run these systems on 24 core processor.
 Through native application we retrieve access to a parallel processing chip, albeit Nvidia GTX 560ti, essentially 1 gigaflop calculations per device codec.
 These A/V codecs can be programmed through use of OpenGL -> Opengles 3.0;